bmshema/trafficThief-lite/README.md

 ## Disclaimer:

-Author assume no liability and are not responsible for any misuse or damage caused by this program.
+Authors assume no liability and are not responsible for any misuse or damage caused by this program.